-The PAEA Mid-Program Student Survey (MPSS) collections information from a self-selected sample of students from the previous year’s MSS on health and well-being, leadership and service experience, interprofessional education, program experience, and intended specialty and practice environments.
+The PAEA Mid-Program Student Survey (MPSS) was administered in 2015 to a self-selected sample of students who participated in the previous year’s MSS.
+The MPSS collected data on health and well-being, leadership and service experience, interprofessional education, program experience, and intended specialty and practice environments.

-Note: Data from this survey will not be reported annually, but it is available as part of raw data and research report requests.
+Note: Data from this survey will not be reported annually, but are available as part of raw data and research report requests.